ceramicnetwork/rust-ceramic/README.md

 ### Generating `ceramic-api-server`

 The `ceramic-api-server` crate is generated using OpenAPI.
-Install `@openapitools/openapi-generator-cli` and use the make target `api-server` to generate the code anytime `api/ceramic.yaml` is modified.
+Install `@openapitools/openapi-generator-cli` and use the make target `gen-api-server` to generate the code anytime `api/ceramic.yaml` is modified.

+      npm install @openapitools/openapi-generator-cli@2.6.0 -g
+      make gen-api-server

 ## License